deathworlders/online/content/books/deathworlders/chapter-14-hornets-nest.md

 "I hope so." she folded her arms low across her tummy, hunched and stressed.
 Adam didn’t even think twice---he drew her in for a hug.

 He looked at his phone as it pinged again.
 The message just read: "*Proud of you.
 Love you.
-Stay safe.*"
+Stay safe."*
 ___
 **Date Point 3y 8m 2w 4d AV**